-A recent study suggests that cannabis strains high in cannabidiol (CBD) may reduce the expression of a key protein that the SARS-CoV2 virus uses to enter our cells.
+A recent study suggests that cannabis strains high in cannabidiol (CBD) may reduce the expression of a key protein that the SARS-CoV2 virus, which causes COVID-19, uses to enter our cells.

 Researchers from the University of Lethbridge, a public college in Alberta Canada, have developed more than 800 cannabis strains and extracts for the purposes of modifying gene expression and other molecular processes.
 In this particular study, which was published online at preprints.org (without peer review), the researchers looked into whether some of their CBD-dominant strains were able to down-regulate the expression of the SARS-Cov2 entry protein, Angiotensin-converting Enzyme II (ACE-2).
 The SARS-CoV2 virus binds to ACE-2 on the surface of cells in our lungs, nose, and upper airways.
 After binding, the virus is able to enter our cells, hijack cellular machinery, and replicate.
 In a small percentage of individuals, this leads to a complex inflammatory cascade causing severe COVID-19 illness.